hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 #### What's next?

-Instead of *replacing* the curriculum (an ambitious and long-term goal), paths into the landscape can be offered as a complement to traditional textbooks.
+Instead of *replacing* the curriculum (an ambitious and long-term goal), paths out of the scrubland can be offered as a complement to standard material.
 I'm currently [busy with a PhD](https://hapax.github.io/research), but in the near future, I hope to start assembling a database of extensions, theorems and applications, embedded in a constructivist